fabridamicelli/echoes/README.md

 Python module for Echo State Networks (ESN).

-The goal is a handy high level API that makes machine learnign with ESN's easy.
+The goal is a handy high level API that makes machine learning with ESN's easy.

 In order to keep things intuitive and easy to use, the design attempts to be as "scikit-learny" as possible.